(Fall term, even-numbered years for syntax and semantics topics and odd-numbered years for phonology topics)

 This course serves as a cap-stone seminar for students in the Descriptive Linguistics concentration, providing an opportunity to integrate knowledge from preceding courses through intensive study of some issue of current interest for linguistic analysis and description.
 The course aims to develop basic skills of linguistic scholarship through reading and critically discussing a variety of articles on the selected topic(s), and through writing and presenting a paper related to the issues discussed in the seminar.

-Grammar topic in even numbered years and phonology topic in odd numbered years.
+This course has a grammar topic in even numbered years and a phonology topic in odd numbered years.

 Course DetailsLevel: Master's Level